 but personal responsibility trumps all:

 complaining is ineffective… jim rohn big ol thing going up and down clip

 populism and the importance of economic decision making… vote with your dollars

 The network of money games are complex.

 It’s okay if you want to take a somewhat light-hearted approach to learning.
-But you have to take a seriously.
+But you do have to take it somewhat seriously.

 Don’t forget: investing is a skill.

 don’t fall into analysis paralysis due to all of the options

 overlap with each other… cause confusion but again, planning and execution… find your lane and become really good at it